A database application is a like a convoy of ships, it is only as

 fast as possible.
 But these decisions are guided by the context of

-, if your context is different, you may be led to
+my applications, if your context is different, you may be led to

 different conclusions.